United States Marine Corps: World War I

+Between the World Wars

+United States Postal Service employees were killed and wounded in 1920 and 1921 during theft of money from the mail.
+President Warren G. Harding detailed a Marine Corps mail guard of approximately 53 officers and 2,200 enlisted men to guard post offices and ride on mail trucks and trains from November 1921 until the frequency of robberies was significantly reduced in March 1922.
+Robbery of the Elizabeth, New Jersey, postal facility on 14 October 1926 caused President Calvin Coolidge to reconstitute a mail guard of 2,500 Marines under the command of General Smedley Butler to again discourage robbers.

 Between the World Wars, the Marine Corps was headed by Commandant John A. Lejeune, and under his leadership, the Corps studied and developed amphibious techniques that would be of great use in World War II.
 Many officers, including Lieutenant Colonel Earl Hancock "Pete" Ellis, foresaw a war in the Pacific with Japan and undertook preparations for such a conflict.
 Through 1941, as the prospect of war grew, the Corps pushed urgently for joint amphibious exercises with the Army and acquired amphibious equipment that would prove of great use in the upcoming conflict.

 World War II

 In World War II, the Marines performed a central role in the Pacific War, along with the U.S. Army.
-The battles of Guadalcanal, Bougainville, Tarawa, Guam, Tinian, Cape Gloucester, Saipan, Peleliu, Iwo Jima, and Okinawa saw fierce fighting between marines and the Imperial Japanese Army.
+The battles of Guadalcanal, Bougainville, Tarawa, Guam, Tinian, Cape Gloucester, Saipan, Peleliu, Iwo Jima, and Okinawa saw fierce fighting between Marines and the Imperial Japanese Army.
 Some 600,000 Americans served in the U.S. Marine Corps in World War II.

 The Battle of Iwo Jima, which began on 19 February 1945, was arguably the most famous Marine engagement of the war.
 The Japanese had learned from their defeats in the Marianas Campaign and prepared many fortified positions on the island including pillboxes and network of tunnels.
 The Japanese put up fierce resistance, but American forces reached the summit of Mount Suribachi on 23 February.
 The mission was accomplished with high losses of 26,000 American casualties and 22,000 Japanese.

 The Marines played a comparatively minor role in the European theater.
 Nonetheless, they did continue to provide security detachments to U.S. embassies and ships, contributed personnel to small special ops teams dropped into Nazi-occupied Europe as part of Office of Strategic Services (OSS, the precursor to the CIA) missions, and acted as staff planners and trainers for U.S. Army amphibious operations, including the Normandy landings.

-By the end of the war, the Corps had expanded from two brigades to six divisions, five air wings, and supporting troops, totaling about 485,000 marines.
+By the end of the war, the Corps had expanded from two brigades to six divisions, five air wings, and supporting troops, totaling about 485,000 Marines.
 In addition, 20 defense battalions and a parachute battalion were raised.
-Nearly 87,000 marines were casualties during World War II (including nearly 20,000 killed), and 82 were awarded the Medal of Honor.
+Nearly 87,000 Marines were casualties during World War II (including nearly 20,000 killed), and 82 were awarded the Medal of Honor.